Adding a stretchable & sticky header to a SwiftUI ScrollView

 Final code

-Although this post became rather long, the ScrollViewWithStickyHeader code is actually just this:
+Although this post became long, the ScrollViewWithStickyHeader code is actually just this:

 public struct ScrollViewWithStickyHeader<Header: View, Content: View>: View {